asmikhatter2007-cell/ai-security-agent/Documentation.md

 Architecture-
 1. **Agent1**- A fast ML based filter(Random Forest)which scans the logs and flags suspicious network flows through finding patterns in the data.

 2. **Context-Builder**- This layer converts raw network logs into behavioural summaries.
-It plays an important role because an LLM needs richer context to analyze evidence reach a verdict.
+It plays an important role because an LLM needs richer context to analyze evidence and reach a verdict.

-3. **Agent2**- This part consists of an LLM whose task is to not detect a threat but to support or disagree with the Agent1's prediction.
+3. **Agent2**- This part consists of an LLM whose task is to not detect a threat but to support or disagree with the Agent1's prediction based on the available behavioural evidence.
 This architecture was adapted to prevent irrelevant results.

 4. **Agent3**- The main task of this layer is to prepare a report based on the results of Agent 1 and Agent 2.
 It gives evidence used, recommendation, summary and reason.

 Pipeline-

-Network Traffic --> Agent 1(Random Forest) --> Context Builder(Behaviour Summary) --> Agent 2(Qwen2.5) --> Agent 3(SOC Report)
+Network Traffic --> Agent 1(Random Forest) --> Context Builder(Behaviour Summary) --> Agent 2(Qwen2.5) --> Agent 3(Python SOC Report Formatter)

 1. Agent 1-